 Brief

-For the careers page I wanted to stack the content in a way that was easy to understand.
-Obviously with any web design project you have to design within the constraints of the brand and also in a way that is fit for the user.
-The CEO was very clear that he liked clean and modern design but he didn't want any abstract shapes or illustration.
+For the careers page, I wanted to stack the content in a way that was easy to understand.
+Obviously, with any web design project, you have to design within the constraints of the brand and also in a way that is fit for the user.
+The CEO was very clear that he liked clean and modern design but he didn't want any abstract shapes or illustrations.
 I therefore created a very simple icon set (which you can see some of on the page above) to help break up content and split it into focused points.
 The recruitment team were really happy with the page layout and my choice to show diverse case studies.

 Conclusion